hav4ik/hav4ik.github.io/articles/_drafts/2021-08-15-learning-to-rank.md

 <a name="lambdaloss"></a>
 ### 4.3.
 LambdaLoss Framework

+> **TODO:** recap the main results of lambdaloss paper

 ---------------------------------------------------------------------------------

-<a name="click-biases"></a>
+<a name="unbiased-ltr"></a>
-## 5. Click Signal Biases
+## 5. Unbiased Learning to Rank (from User Behavior)

 In the previous section, we have learned how to train a ranker on labeled data, where each document-query pair is annotated with a score (from 1 to 5) that shows how relevant that document is to the given query.
 This process is very expensive: to ensure the objectivity of labeled score, the human labeler would have to go through a strict checklist with multiple questions, then the document's relevance score will be calculated from the given answers.
-[Google's guidelines for search quality rating][google_sqe_guidelines] is a clear example of how complicated that process is.
+[Google's guidelines for search quality rating][google_sqe_guidelines] is a clear example of how complicated that process is (167 pages of guideline).

 One might wonder **why we can't just use user's clicks as relevance labels?** Which is quite a natural idea: the more relevant the document is to the given query, the more likely it is going to be clicked on.
-Well, not that easy &mdash; implicit user signals typically include multiple biases, the most common types are: position bias, presentation bias, and quality-of-context bias.
+User click should be a good indicator that a document is relevant to the user, right?
+Well, not that easy &mdash; not every relevant document is given an equal chance to be clicked by the user.
+In the next section, we will examine most common types of click signal biases.

-<a name="position-bias"></a>
+<a name="click-biases"></a>
 ### 5.1.
-Position Bias

-<a name="fig-lambdamart-fi"></a>
-{% capture imblock_lambdamart_fi %}
-  {{ site.url }}/articles/images/2021-08-15-learning-to-rank/feat_importance.svg
-{% endcapture %}
-{% capture imcaption_lambdamart_fin %}
-  Top 20 most important features by split (left plot) and by gain (right plot) for the LambdaMART model trained on the MSLR-WEB30K dataset.
-{% endcapture %}
-{% include gallery images=imblock_lambdamart_fi cols=1 caption=imcaption_lambdamart_fin %}
+Click Signal Biases

+Implicit user signals typically include multiple biases, the most common types are: position bias, selection bias, and trust bias.
+It is important to identify the types of biases, because for Unbiased Learning to Rank we will need to build models to estimate such biases.

+**Position bias** occurs because users usually clicks on an item only after examining it, and users are more likely to examine the items displayed at the beginning of search results page, i.e. with higher ranks by the ranking model [(Craswell & Taylor, 2008)][experimental_comparison_of_click_models].
+The best way to illustrate the effects of position bias is by tracking user's eyes while looking at returned search results:

 <a name="fig-click-google"></a>
 {% capture imblock_click_google %}
   {{ site.url }}/articles/images/2021-08-15-learning-to-rank/eyetrack_heatmap_google.jpg
 {% endcapture %}
 {% capture imcaption_click_google %}
-  Top 20 most important features by split (left plot) and by gain (right plot) for the LambdaMART model trained on the MSLR-WEB30K dataset.
+  Eye-tracking heatmaps for Google Search page in 2004 (left) and 2014 (right).
 {% endcapture %}
 {% include gallery images=imblock_click_google cols=1 caption=imcaption_click_google %}

+As we can clearly see, top results gets way more attention than bottom results.
+Also, notice how in 2004 the eye-tracking heatmap was concentrated on the top few results, but in 2014 the heatmap gets more "flattened" accross the whole results page.
+What have changed?
+Design.

+> The design of a search results page can greatly affect the biases of the user's behavior.
+Make sure to adjust your position bias estimators after each major web page design change.

+**Selection bias** occurs when some items have zero probability of being examined.
+Let's take Google search results page as an example.
+How often do you go to second search results page?
+To the third?
+Have you ever reached 10th page of Google's search results?
+The user rarely goes further than top few results.

+**Trust bias** occurs because the users trust the ranking system, so they are more likely to click on top ranked items even when they are not relevant.
+This may sound similar to position bias that we described above, because ultimately both of these biases amplifies the top items ranked by the relevance ranking model, but it's actually important to have this distinction if we want to build a model for such biases.

 [google_sqe_guidelines]: https://static.googleusercontent.com/media/guidelines.raterhub.com/en//searchqualityevaluatorguidelines.pdf